 What your business stands for is its unique selling proposition.
 What sets it apart; why the people who work there do what they do.

 When you understand what sets your business apart from others, you’ll understand what can make your business stand out.
 Once you know and understand that, you have a platform to build on.

 This provides the foundation that can be used for creating an image, an identity, and a whole marketing strategy.
-For our creative team at dopweb, we use this as the basis for everything we do for you – your logo, your website design, your responsive website, your social media, your marketing strategy, and a lot more.
+For our los angeles web design team at dopweb, we use this as the basis for everything we do for you – your logo design, your website development, your responsive website, your social media, your marketing strategy, and a lot more.

 Often, when businesses begin imagining their identity, they make the mistake of attempting to stand for everything.
 They want to tell the world that they do everything well.
 They want to be all things to all people.